(DIA) Diamonds ETF

 Advantages of Buying the DIA ETF

 It only takes one transaction to gain exposure.
-You don’t have take make multiple bids or offers in order to hit your target price.
+You don’t have to make multiple bids or offers in order to hit your target price.
 And each transaction is complete, unlike a basket which can go unfilled.
 And fewer transactions does not only make investing easier, but it helps with keep transaction costs and brokerage fees under control.

 Disadvantages to Buying the Diamonds ETF

 While you are buying an asset that emulates the DJIA index, you are not truly buying the index.
-There is a direct correlation not an exact correlation, so there can be some tracking error.
+There is a direct correlation not an exact correlation so there can be some tracking error.
 However, isn’t the point of buying the DJIA index a way to emulate the stock market as a whole?
 So the DIA can also be considered a similar asset to the index; a way to gain exposure to the market.

 And ETFs are not without their disadvantages as well.
 No investment is perfect and all come with risk.
 So it comes down to the proper research and determining if the DIA or any ETF is the right fit for your portfolio.